Sami Ullah Khan

-Sami Ullah Khan is a Pakistani politician who had been a member of Provincial Assembly of the Punjab from August 2018 till January 2023, having again in this post from since 23 February 2024.
+Sami Ullah Khan is a Pakistani politician who had been a member of Provincial Assembly of the Punjab from August 2018 till January 2023, having again in this post since 23 February 2024.

 Previously, he served as Member of the Provincial Assembly of Punjab from November 2002 to 2007.

 Early life and education

 He was born on 17 October 1960 in Lahore, Pakistan.

 He graduated in 1999 and received a degree of Bachelor of Arts from the University of the Punjab.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-144 (Lahore-I) in the 2002 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-144 (Lahore-I) in the 2018 Pakistani general election.